..for teams selected for the 2023 event updated: 15 June 2023

 Members of the team must be reasonably fit, able to swim at least 50metres wearing a buoyancy aid and not vastly overweight in relation to their height.
 If you are unsure whether you are fit to take part, please seek advice from your doctor.
 If any member of a team has disabilities, they will need to sign a Disability Waiver available here

-The Event Director reserves the right to refuse any team member from participating in the event, if there are grounds for believing the person is physically or medically unfit to race.
+Any and all Disability Waivers for your team must be brought first to the Team Registration, and then the Team Captain and the subject of the Waiver must BOTH take the form to the DBEL event director (at the DBEL gazebo on the riverbank) before your team attend the Safety Briefing.
+The Event Director will determine the support needed; and reserves the right to refuse any team member from participating in the event, if there are grounds for believing the person is physically or medically unfit to race.

 Dragon Boat Events complies with industry standards and has Public Liability insurance of £10 million and Employer’s Liability insurance of £10 million.
 For insurance purposes, it is essential that every member of the crew completes and signs the Crew Declaration prior to registration.